-Instead of refried beans or black beans in a Mexican dip recipe, I used cream cheese, sour cream, and gluten-free taco seasoning.
-This easy taco layer dip can be eaten as a main dish for a quick and flavorful meal or served at your next party.
+Instead of refried beans or black beans in a Mexican dip recipe, I used a cream cheese base made with sour cream and gluten-free taco seasoning and topped it with crispy fresh vegetables.

 Jump to: